Residue current approach to Ehrenpreis-Malgrange type theorem for linear differential equations with constant coefficients and commensurate time lags: -equations in dimension 1

-In this section, we introduce a certain ring extension of the ring of $D\Delta$ operators when the number of independent variable is 1.
-We will also observe that various function spaces enjoy better cohomological properties over this ring than the usual ring of $D\Delta$ operators $\mathbb{C}[\partial,\sigma]$.
+In this section, we introduce a certain ring extension of the ring of $D\Delta$-operators when the number of independent variable is 1.
+We will also observe that various function spaces enjoy better cohomological properties over this ring than the usual ring of $D\Delta$-operators $\mathbb{C}[\partial,\sigma]$.
+In concordance with the notation of H. Gl\"using-L\"ur\ss en, let us denote the standard coordinate of $\mathbb{C}$ by $z$ and consider the polynomial ring $ \mathbb{C}[z,\sigma ]$ of 2 variables.
+We define an action of $ \mathbb{C}[z,\sigma ]$ on $C^\infty (\mathbb{R})$ by